samazon/custom-react-hooks/README.md

 5. `useWindowSize`: This hook returns the current width and height of the window.

 6. `useLocalStorage`: This hook allows you to easily get and set values in local storage.

+7. `useFormInput`: This hook returns an object with the current value and a function to update the value of a form input.

+8. `useFetch`: This hook makes it easy to perform HTTP requests in a functional component.

+9. `useOnClickOutside`: This hook adds an event listener to the document that will trigger a callback when the user clicks outside of a given element.